Graffiti Service Requests

 How Public Works is Performing

 The total count of public graffiti service requests has varied month-to-month.
 Public Works' response rate fluctuated below-target levels in FY2015-16, following increases in service requests and the introduction of new workflow management tools to graffiti crews.
-Response rates appear to have stabilized above 90 percent since June 2016.
+Response rates improved near the end of FY 2015-16, but decreased significantly in January 2017 due to inclement weather.

 Public Works conducts a monthly performance management program known as PublicWorksStat (formally known as DPWStat), which monitors the performance of key operational activities of the department.
 The Public Works Director chairs two stat meetings each month: 1) operational performance and design, and 2) construction performance.
 In these meetings, the Director and supervisors from each Public Works division review a series of interactive dashboards to understand performance and make improvements, when necessary.